-Career Counselling is a service that offers you personal, free-of-charge and confidential psychologist's services during different changes in your career.
-Career Counselling is available at TE Offices, local government pilots on employment, and the national service by phone or video.
+Career counselling is a service that offers you personal, free-of-charge and confidential psychologist's services during different changes in your career.
+Career counselling is available at TE Offices, local government pilots on employment, and nationwide by phone or video call.

-The service is also available at local TE Offices and at the municipalities.
-If you are a customer of a local government pilot on employment, you can book an appointment for a career guidance psychologist by contacting your municipality of residence.
-If you are changing your career due to health issues, the pension provider or KELA are to your assistance.
+Career counselling is also available at local TE Offices and at the municipalities of local government pilots.
+If you are changing your career due to health issues, career counselling will primarily be provided by the pension provider or KELA.